iturdikulov/notes/reference.md

 > referent may be anything – a material object, a person, an event, an activity,
 > or an abstract concept.\
 >
-> In [[computer_science|computer science]], references are data types that refer
+> In [[computer_science]], references are data types that refer to an object
-> to an object elsewhere in memory and are used to construct a wide variety of
+> elsewhere in memory and are used to construct a wide variety of data
-> data structures, such as linked lists.
+> structures, such as linked lists.
 Generally, a reference is a value that
 > enables a program to directly access the particular data item.
 Most
-> [[programming_language|programming languages]] support some form of reference.
+> [[programming_language]] support some form of reference.
 >
 > The notion of reference is also important in relational database theory; see
 > referential integrity.\